Sir-Nightmare/library/README.md

 You can launch the program by running `lib_controller.py`

  **UPDATE:** Choosing a source was added.
-` All functions for loading and writing data are equal now.
+All functions for loading and writing data are equal now.
 But each of them can be changed inside (loading from url, another file type etc.) and interface will not change.
-Only DATA_ADDRESSES in lib_controller.py will have to be changed.`
+Only DATA_ADDRESSES in lib_controller.py will have to be changed